 Step 1: Roll out your hardware cloth to the length you want it.
 Cut a straight line with your tin snips.

-If you want it a specific size so you can fit it into a container, you’ll need to measure the opening of the container, then roll your cloth into that particular size.
+If you want it a specific size of plant cage, you’ll need to roll your cloth into that particular size.
 Basically, you are just taking the cut end and making a cylinder shape with the cloth, then measuring the opening.
 When you have the right size opening, mark your hardware cloth by clipping where you will cut it.
 Then cut!

 Step 2: Fasten the cloth edges together at both ends so the cloth holds a cylinder shape.

 Step 3: Finish fastening the ends together the full length of the cylinder.
 If you have trouble doing that (because it’s kind of a pain), you can weave some of the wire that the hardware cloth came with along the length of the cylinder, “sewing” it together.